Putin to chair high-level Russian talks in Crimea, defying West

 Crimea, famed for its lush climate, summer resorts and rich literary associations, is largely populated by ethnic Russians.
 Moscow presented the region as a gift to Ukraine from Russia in the 1950s when both were firmly united within the Soviet Union.

-Russian officials have said they could invest up to 1 trillion roubles ($30 billion) (17.78 billion pounds) to develop Crimea, though this would put a significant strain on state finances as economic growth has almost ground to a halt and capital flight has soared amid the worsening standoff with the West.
+Russian officials have said they could invest up to 1 trillion rubles ($30 billion) to develop Crimea, though this would put a significant strain on state finances as economic growth has almost ground to a halt and capital flight has soared amid the worsening standoff with the West.

-Under its new sanctions, the EU has restricted access to European capital markets for five major Russian state-owned banks and also targeted Russia's defence and oil sectors.
+Under its new sanctions, the EU has restricted access to European capital markets for five major Russian state-owned banks and also targeted Russia's defense and oil sectors.

-The United States has imposed similar sanctions on three major state-owned banks and one defence company.
+The United States has imposed similar sanctions on three major state-owned banks and one defense company.

 On Tuesday, Russian news agencies quoted Putin as ordering the government to prepare retaliatory measures against Western countries.
 One Russian business newspaper said Moscow may restrict or ban European airlines from flying over Siberia to Asia.